-Subject to the conditions set out in the section headed "Structure of the Global Offering - Conditions of the Global Offering" in this prospectus, our Directors have been granted a general unconditional mandate to exercise all our powers to repurchase Shares in an aggregate number of not more than 10% of the aggregate number of Shares in issue immediately following the completion of the Global Offering and the Capitalisation Issue (excluding any Shares which may be issued pursuant to the exercise of the Over-allotment Option and the Share Option Scheme) (the "Repurchase Mandate").
+Subject to the conditions set out in the section headed "Structure of the [REDACTED] - Conditions of the [REDACTED]" in this [REDACTED], our Directors have been granted a general unconditional mandate to exercise all our powers to repurchase Shares in an aggregate number of not more than 10% of the aggregate number of Shares in issue immediately following the completion of the [REDACTED] and the Capitalisation Issue (excluding any Shares which may be issued pursuant to the exercise of the [REDACTED] and the Share Option Scheme) (the "Repurchase Mandate").

-The Repurchase Mandate only relates to repurchases made on the Stock Exchange, or on any other stock exchange on which the Shares are listed (and which is recognised by the SFC and the Stock Exchange for this purpose), and made in accordance with all applicable laws and the requirements of the Listing Rules.
+The Repurchase Mandate only relates to repurchases made on the Stock Exchange, or on any other stock exchange on which the Shares are [REDACTED] (and which is recognised by the SFC and the Stock Exchange for this purpose), and made in accordance with all applicable laws and the requirements of the Listing Rules.
 Further information of the relevant Listing Rules is set out in the section headed "Statutory and General Information - A. Further Information about our Group - 6.
-Repurchase of Shares by our Company" in Appendix IV to this prospectus.
+Repurchase of Shares by our Company" in Appendix IV to this [REDACTED].